elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Flyweight pattern includes the Client, FlyweightFactory, and Flyweight.
+      <strong>Interview Response:</strong> The Client, FlyweightFactory, and Flyweight are all part of the Flyweight pattern.
     </div>
     <br />
     <div></div>

-- **Client** – The Client calls into FlyweightFactory to obtain flyweight objects
+- **Client** – To obtain flyweight objects, the Client invokes FlyweightFactory.
-- **FlyweightFactory** – The FlyweightFactory creates and manages flyweight objects, if requested, and a flyweight does not exist, it will create one, and stores newly created flyweights for future requests.
+- **FlyweightFactory** – If a flyweight object is requested but does not exist, the FlyweightFactory generates and manages it.
+It will spawn one and save newly generated flyweights for future use.
-- **Flyweight** – The Flyweight maintains intrinsic data to be shared across the application.
+- **Flyweight** – stores intrinsic data that can be shared throughout the program.

 <br />
   </div>